HashakGik/KANDYBenchmark/README.md

 ```

 **Caveat**: Set operators are always applied **BEFORE** grounding.
 If they contain `recall` expansions, these are evaluated before grounding as well, this means they can **ONLY** recall aliases defined by a `store_before` operator.
+Recall expansions outside set operators do not possess this limitation.

 List manipulation operators and compositional operators can be arbitrarily composed in the YAML specification file.
 Additionally, YAML aliases (`& *`) and overrides (`<<`) are supported for shorthand definitions.
-The following is an example curriculum composed of two tasks:

 To maximize experimental robustness, three mechanisms are enforced:
 - A random seed can be specified in the configuration file for the teacher.
 Each task will have a unique random generator with a seed computed from the teacher's and the task id.
 - Rejection sampling is used to produce `samples` unique samples for each task.
 A patience hyperparameter determines the number of failed trials before giving up.
-If patience is not exhausted, samples are guaranteed to appear to be unique and will be presented without repetition, otherwise, sampling with repetition will be performed.
+If patience is not exhausted, samples are guaranteed to be unique and will be presented without repetition, otherwise, sampling with repetition will be performed.
 - Optionally, a (set of) Prolog rule(s) can be defined for each task in the form `valid(X) :- ...`, an interpreter will load facts and rules from a background knowledge file (specified in `config.yml`) and check every generated sample.
 If a positive sample does not satisfy the rule(s), or a negative one satisfies it, the sample is rejected.
 Multiple task rules can be specified using YAML multiline strings.

+The following is an example curriculum composed of two tasks:
 ```
 -
   name: my_task